-In accordance with the Company's articles of incorporation that amended after May 12, 2022, earnings shall first be used to offset against any deficit, then a range from 0.5% to 2% will be distributed as employee remuneration, and a maximum of 2% will be allocated as directors' remuneration.
+In accordance with the Company's articles of incorporation, earnings shall first be used to offset against any deficit, then a range from 0.5% to 2% will be distributed as employee remuneration, and a maximum of 2% will be allocated as directors' remuneration.

-As of December 31, 2023 and 2022, the Company recognized its employee remuneration of \$3,869 and \$8,077, respectively, and its directors' remuneration of \$3,869 and \$8,077, respectively.
+As of December 31, 2024 and 2023, the Company recognized its employee remuneration of \$10,415 and \$3,869, respectively, and its directors' remuneration of \$10,415 and \$3,869, respectively.
 The employee and directors' remuneration were recorded as operation expenses and were estimated based on the net profit before tax, excluding the employee and directors' remuneration of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's articles.
 If there is difference between the aforementioned distribution approved in the Board of Directors and the estimation, it will be deal with changes in accounting estimation, and will be recognized in profit or loss next year.
+If the Board of Directors resolves to pay remuneration to employees in shares, the number of shares of stock is calculated based on the closing price of the common stock on the day before the Board of Directors' resolution.

-As of December 31, 2022 and 2021, the Company recognized its employee remuneration of \$8,077 and \$10,933, respectively, and its directors' and supervisors' remuneration of \$8,077 and \$10,933, respectively.
-There was no difference between the aforementioned distribution approved in the Board of Directors and the estimation in the 2022 and 2021 financial statements.
+As of December 31, 2023 and 2022, the Company recognized its employee remuneration of \$3,869 and \$8,077, respectively, and its directors' and supervisors' remuneration of \$3,869 and \$8,077, respectively.
+There was no difference between the aforementioned distribution approved in the Board of Directors and the estimation in the 2023 and 2022 financial statements.
 Relative information is available on the TSE Market Observation Post System.

-- (q) Financial Instruments
+(q) Financial Instruments

-- (i) Credit risk

-- 1) Exposure to credit risk
+- (i) Credit risk - 1) Exposure to credit risk

 The carrying amount of financial assets represents the maximum amount exposed to credit risk.
-As of December 31, 2023 and 2022, the maximum amount exposed to credit risk amounted to \$674,670 and \$471,523, respectively.
+As of December 31, 2024 and 2023, the maximum amount exposed to credit risk amounted to \$1,038,367 and \$674,670, respectively.

-The aggregation of sales to the Company's major customers exceeding 10% of the Company's total sales accounted for 89% and 53% of the total net sales for the years ended December 31, 2023 and 2022, respectively.
+The aggregation of sales to the Company's major customers exceeding 10% of the Company's total sales accounted for 94% and 89% of the total net sales for the years ended December 31, 2024 and 2023, respectively.
 In order to reduce credit risk, the Company assesses the financial status of the customers and the possibility of collection of receivables in order to estimate an adequate allowance for doubtful accounts on a regular basis.
 The customers have had a good credit and profit record.
 The Company has never suffered any significant credit loss.